cowmoo2/mpony/README.md

 # mpony
-* Find the minimum and maximum in an array:
+* Find the minimum or maximum number in an array:
     * Maximum
         * max: maximum
         * maxn: maximum negative